 Must we then alas! overturn all this to re-establish elders?
 For my part, I believe that we have the assured promise of the Saviour, who changes not, that He will be always in the midst of two or three met in His name, so that we always have the right to raise our altar.
 It is our duty.
 We are always bound to recognize God.
 Hence by His grace I ought to do all that He may give me the power to do for His glory.
 To work for Him, He must send us for this object.

 As to the presence of the Holy Spirit in the midst of the people, the meaning which the anonymous author attributes to the passage, @Haggai 2: 5, is totally foreign to it.
 God had never withdrawn His Spirit from His people, although He had judged and punished His people (@Nehemiah 9: 20).
 The Spirit instructed and directed the people still.
 (Compare @Isaiah 53: 14.)
-But it is certain that, in a sense different to that which we have just given the passage, the Spirit of God has not dwelt in the midst of His people till after that Jesus was glorified.|
+But it is certain that, in a sense different to that which we have just given the passage, the Spirit of God has not dwelt in the midst of His people till after that Jesus was glorified¦.

 As to slavery, it is certain that in certain respects the people of God can be in slavery.
-At the very epoch of which the anonymous author speaks, in saying that Israel was not under the slavery of Satan, &#8220;*since*&#8221; etc., Nehemiah says that he was the slave of kings whom we know to have been the instruments of Satan, like wild beasts.
+At the very epoch of which the anonymous author speaks, in saying that Israel was not under the slavery of Satan, "*since*," etc., Nehemiah says that he was the slave of kings whom we know to have been the instruments of Satan, like wild beasts.
 Even were I a child of God, if I put myself under the directions of Rome, led away by the seductions of the enemy, I should surely be under the slavery of Satan, wrongly if you will, but I should be there.